osulp/1search-ui-package/README.md

 # 1search-ui-package
-Primo UI Package for 1Search
+Primo new UI Package (HTML and CSS files) for 1Search.